FTIALTISLIFE/Servidor-ALTIS/A METTRE SUR LE BUREAU/Bec/README.txt

 --enc switch allows you to set another char table.
 Bec uses by default 65001. you can use the command chcp in a console to see current char table.

-NOTE: Bec might need admin permission to work properly. but when using the --dsc switch it should not require it.
+NOTE: Bec might need admin permission to work properly. but when using the --dsc switch it should not be required.

 -------------------------------------------------------------------------------------------------
 Are you Upgrading from a previous version ???.